gpiozero/gpiozero/docs/remote_gpio.rst

 If the host computer is a Raspberry Pi running Raspbian Jessie (or a PC running x86 PIXEL), then you have everything you need.
-If you're using another Linux distribution, Mac OS or Windows then you'll need to install the pigpio Python library on the PC.
+If you're using another Linux distribution, Mac OS or Windows then you'll need to install the ``pigpio`` Python library on the PC.

 Raspberry Pi
 ------------

 First, update your repositories list::

-    sudo apt-get update
+    sudo apt update

 Then install the pigpio library for Python 3::

-    sudo apt-get install python3-pigpio
+    sudo apt install python3-pigpio

 or Python 2::

-    sudo apt-get install python-pigpio
+    sudo apt install python-pigpio

 Alternatively, install with pip::